 Large electric toothbrushes are available with different brushing settings.
 You should be able to select the setting that suits you best.

-For example, people with sensitive teeth will want to choose the sensitive brushing setting.
+For example, people with sensitive teeth will want to choose a sensitive brushing setting.
 And people who want to clean their tongue with their electric toothbrush should be able to choose a setting that allows them to do so.

 More importantly, an electric toothbrush needs to have a setting that allows you to thoroughly clean.
 Deep cleaning is the perfect setting for people with dental appliances.